CDE: Concept-Driven Exploration for Reinforcement Learning: Experiments

 \subsection{Real-World Experiments}

 We also conduct real-world experiments with a Franka Research 3 robot arm and an Intel Realsense D435i camera mounted on the wrist as shown in \cref{fig:setup}.
 We train a policy on the \textit{Lift} task with an end-effector position controller.
-We directly perform sim-to-real transfer without any fine-tuning for both CDE and DrQv2-ME.
-We execute 10 policy rollouts, resulting in 8/10 successes for CDE and 0/10 successes for DrQv2-ME.
-We attribute DrQv2-ME's failures to inaccurate object distance estimation and poor VLM segmentation results, which we show in \cref{fig:Real World Masks}.
-Grounded-SAM2 occasionally segments the irrelevant objects, rather than the target object.
+We directly perform sim-to-real transfer without any fine-tuning for CDE.
+We execute 10 policy rollouts, resulting in 8/10 successes for CDE.
+This result demonstrates CDE's strong capability of real world deployment.